General Syntax

 })

-# General Error Codes
+# Universal Error Codes

-200 General system error, thrown when all unknown system exceptions occur.
-For example, the framework fails to apply for memory space.
+| 200 | System general error, thrown when all unknown system exceptions occur.
+For example, when the framework fails to apply for memory space. |

-202 Parameter error, occurs when the parameters are not passed correctly according to the API definition during the call.
+| 202 | Parameter error, when the call does not pass parameters correctly according to the API definition. |

-203 The function is not supported.
+| 203 | This feature is not supported. |